lukaszcz/lukaszcz.github.io/_pages/software.md

   plugin which helps with proofs by coinduction.
 * [HCPL](https://github.com/lukaszcz/hcpl#readme): A prototypical
   proof checker and programming language based on illative combinatory logic.
+Written in OCaml.
 * [PascalAdt](https://pascaladt.github.io): A library of data
   structures and algorithms for the Free Pascal compiler.
 * [Javalette](https://github.com/lukaszcz/javalette#readme): An
   educational compiler for Javalette - a subset of C without pointers and dynamic memory allocation.
+Written in C.
 * [ASM32](https://github.com/lukaszcz/asm32#readme): An educational
   assembler for a subset of 32bit x86 instructions.
 Produces Linux ELF executables.
+Written in C.
 * [MCP](https://github.com/lukaszcz/mcp#readme): A macro processor.
 * [Dict2](https://github.com/lukaszcz/dict2#readme): A dictionary
   viewing application for Linux.